2018 Australian federal budget: Illicit tobacco

 A four-year program targeting illicit tobacco is expected to be announced, with import permits required from 1 July 2019 for all imports of tobacco except those purchased duty free.

 Infrastructure

-There will be an infrastructure spend of $24.5 billion in New South Wales, Victoria and South Australia.
+An infrastructure spend of $24.5 billion in New South Wales, Victoria and South Australia was budgeted for.

 National School Chaplaincy Programme

 The National School Chaplaincy Programme has been extended for four years with funding of $247 million.

 Pharmaceutical Benefits Scheme

 Additional medicines will be added to the Pharmaceutical Benefits Scheme, for the treatment of breast cancer, refractory multiple myeloma, and relapsing-remitting multiple sclerosis.
 Additionally, pre-exposure prophylaxis for HIV/AIDS will be added to the PBS.

 Self-managed superannuation auditing

 The requirement for self-managed superannuation to be audited annually has been relaxed to allow auditing to occur once every three years.

 Space agency

 $50 million will be allocated to the creation of a space agency.